 The chart below shows DJP breaking out of its two-year base.
 I don’t know if the breakout will hold – that’s always the risk of any new trade.

-But to mitigate that risk I’m using core position trading.
+But to mitigate that risk I’m using position trading.
 By only risking a third of my total potential position size, then I mitigate the losses if the trade immediately moves against me.
 Additionally, with the remaining two-thirds of the position as dry powder I can trade around the inevitable short-term ups and downs.